SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/main/docs/system_abstractions.md

 ---
 # Top-Level

-* **Diagnostics:**
-The system is responsible for any top level diagnostic operations.
-This may include memory analysis or task profiling.
-Typically, lower level objects will not start diagnostics on their own because this could intefere with system control.

-* **GPIO Handling:**
-We organized GPIO activities at a system level as much as possible so that timer resources are conserved and the system can be put to sleep more efficietly.

 * **Run Handling:**
-We can start and stop other objects in the project.
+The system makes decisions in the Run handler of the System object.
 We can also invoke actions.
-The system is also reponsible for low power sleep activities.
+The system is also reponsible for low power sleep activities or complete hardware restarting.

 * **Timer Handling:**
 Timers are limited in hardware.
 We offer up a timing service to the System which can be used to invoke actions on the system level.

+* **GPIO Handling:**
+We organized GPIO activities at a system level as much as possible so that timer resources are conserved and the system can be put to sleep more efficietly.

+* **Diagnostics:**
+The system is responsible for any top level diagnostic operations.
+This may include memory analysis or task profiling.
+Typically, lower level objects will not start diagnostics on their own because this could intefere with system control.

+* **Error Handling:**
+The final decision on error handling happends at the System level.

 ---
 # Mid-Level